mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step13.md

 You can pass the `-w` flag to watch  the scaling live.

-Let's now scale the deployment down to 1 replica:
+Let's wait until the pods are running, then scale the deployment down to 1 replica.
+Type the below command to scale it down:

 `kubectl scale deploy/nginx-deployment --replicas=1`{{execute}}